Get Help Now

 “It is a pleasure to work with such a team of experienced, dedicated lawyers that has a track record of great results.”

-Anne Duvoisin Fisher brings more than 35 years of legal experience to the HensonFuerst team.
-She received her bachelor’s degree from Duke University in 1973 and earned her Juris Doctorate in 1978 from the University of North Carolina School of Law.
+Anne Duvoisin Fisher brings 37 years of legal experience to the HensonFuerst team.
+She received her bachelor’s degree cum laude from Duke University in 1973.
+She then received an honorary scholarship to the University of North Carolina School of Law, where she earned her Juris Doctor in 1978.

 - North Carolina